nicoabarca/dfg-visualizer/README.md

 }
 ```

 Each value of the dictionary needs to match the corresponding column name of the initial event log.
-If `start_timestamp`, `org:resource` and `cost:total` are not present in your event log, you can leave its values as a blank strings.
+If `start_timestamp`, `org:resource` and `cost:total` are not present in your event log, you can leave its values as blank strings.

 ```py
 import mpdfg